lee-aaron/CSE221/README.md

 To run file system tests, you need to `cd fs` and run `./run-main.sh` with parameters.

 To run the cache test, you need to add `cache` argument to the bash script to test it.
 The code will automatically generate files to measure the cache size.

+To run the sequential read test, you need to add `seq` argument to the bash script to test it.
+The code will automatically generate files to measure the average per block read time.

+To run the random access read test, you need to add `rand` argument to the bash script to test it.
+The code will automatically generate files to measure the average per block read time.